IZGateway/izgw-transform/docs/Docker.md

     * This specifies the name and location on the running container of the configuration for Solutions.
 For our example we will look for the solutions.json in the /configuration folder.
 So we would set this to /configuration/solutions.json.
+* transformationservice.configurations.users
+    * This specifies the name and location on the running container of the configuration for Users.
+For our example we will look for the users.json in the /configuration folder.
+So we would set this to /configuration/users.json.
 * SSL_SHARE
     * This specifies the directory on the running container where the Server Key Store and Client Trust Store are located.
 For our example we will look for these files in /ssl